arpansahu/django-react-backend-with-social/Readme.md

-# Django React Blog API
+# Altered Datum API | Django Rest API App for React Blog App

 This project is implementation for the following topics related to technologies used with Django